cyruslk/Modem_clicker/logs.md

 Since I'm now able to fire a `minimodem` analog signal (transporting embodied data) every time a socket (aka, a real time event) is launched, here's a list of small explorations/prototypes I could do - to draw on my idea of a 'modem browser' - a browser where the user need to obey to the modem's rules and temporal restrictions:

 - When you click on an hyperlink in order to visit another page, the source code of the page you're about to visit is a) fetched into its textual format (using a [curl package](https://christianheilmann.com/2009/12/18/curl-your-view-source-of-the-web/)), then b) outputted from text > modem, then c) decrypted from modem > text, and finally attemped to be open as a webpage.
+  - EDIT: I can't really do this because of css stylesheets (...I could curl the website HTML page on my local machine but the page won't includes styling.)
+    - However, an option to consider would be to send the URL by modem,  decrypt it back and use it to access the page.
+    - Another option would be to use a bash command to ` curl pippinbarr.com > source.txt`, pipe the text to minimodem, get the signal to text back and replace the original dom of the targeted website by this minimodem'ed one.
+      - EDIT: I was able to directly send the HTML of a website to mimimodem using
 - A chat interaction: when you type your text to be sent online through the chat, this text is first a) translated from text > modem, then b) translated back from modem > text and c) sent to the chat.
 This idea could be interesting (and playful?) if there's multipe persons interacting inside the same space at the same time - and therefore where the outptutted modem signals get mixed.

 On the technical side, if I don't want to use multiple machines (one for sending the content, one for receiving the content), I need to find a way to run these programs in parrallel.